-For anyone that's ever had an orgasm - you'll know it's one of the best feelings out there.
-But what's actually going on in our bodies when we have one?
+An orgasm is one of the greatest feelings ever, but what's actually going on in your body when you have one?

-Well, when we’re aroused blood flows to the vulva, heightening its sensitivity.
-What tends to follow is an increased heart rate and rapid breathing.
-As the body becomes more and more aroused it culminates in orgasm... the rhythmic contraction and release of our muscles*.
+When a woman is aroused, blood flows to the vulva, heightening its sensitivity.
+What typically follows is an increased heart rate and rapid breathing.
+The more aroused the body becomes, it culminates into an orgasm along with a rhythmic contraction and release of muscles all over.

-The stages of arousal to orgasm vary, but generally, most theories believe it follows these steps;
+The stages of arousal to orgasm vary, but generally, it happens like this:

-Women are lucky in that they can actually orgasm again after the resolution phase, while men require a period of rest before they are able to orgasm again.
+Women are lucky in that they can actually orgasm again after the resolution phase (hello, multiple orgasms!), while men require a period of rest before they can have another orgasm.

 So, how do you know if you’ve had an orgasm?